HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-patient-bundle-intro.md

 ### Conformance

-The bundle itself MUST validate against the [MCODEPatientBundle](StructureDefinition-mcode-patient-bundle.html) profile.
+The bundle itself MUST validate against the current profile.